 Perks of Having a Class C RV Under 30 Feet

-There are many reasons why you’d want a motorhome under 30 feet.
+There are many reasons why you’d want a smaller Class C RV.
 By choosing one of the best Class C RVs we’ve listed, you’ll be able to take advantage of several perks:

 Most smaller motorhomes are significantly more affordable than their larger counterparts.
 Not only is the initial investment smaller, but you’ll also find yourself spending less on maintenance and fuel or hookup bills.